joric/airmate/README.md

 `[+1330,-438],[+1258,-440],[+410,-1288],[+1260,-438],[+1258,-440],[+384,-1312],... =  [1],[1],[0],[1],[1],[0],...`

-(These frequences are not exact 1x and 3x because there were captured from the physical device.)

 LED on/off durations start from on and alternate to the end.
 Durations use carrier frequency units (1/38000s).
 So the resulting sequence for the "Speed" command is (24 values including stop duration at the end):

 `1330,438,1258,440,410,1288,1260,438,1258,440,384,1312,386,1312,412,1286,386,1312,386,1312,1260,440,384,8106`

+(These frequences are not exact as they were captured from the actual physical device and decoded backwards.)

 ## Roomba